mgomez9638/CIS-106-Mario-Gomez/README.md

 In session 11 of CIS 106, we begin to learn about arrays.
 When I think of arrays, I also think about vectors.
 Vectors are dynamic compared to arrays being fixed.
 In Python, there are no vectors, but there exists arrays, lists, and tuples.
 I did not know they had there own category in Python.
 This function will help when grouping different elements.
 I could create a list of fruit and display it.
 It makes displaying the same datatype easier.
 I would imagine from here on out we would be using arrays in some future programs.

 ## Assignment 12

+In session 12 of CIS 106, we split into dynamic arrays.
+I did not acknowledge that there were more than one type of array.
+Each one has its own functions.
+These are implemented into many programs when creating notes.
+This will help me out in future programs when implementing elements of the same type.

+## Assignment 13